blacklabelops-legacy/jenkins/gitbook/advanced/backups_in_google_storage_buckets.md

-# Backups in Google Storage Buckets
+# Backups In Google Storage Buckets

 You can periodically create backups and upload them to your [Google Storage Bucket](https://cloud.google.com/storage/).